Skip to main content

 alice

--pkgdir is the local directory to upload (. for the current directory).
+-pkgdir is the local directory to upload, where . means the current directory.
 The alice key at the end signs the transaction.
 On success you'll see:

 OK!